 It's an OVA episode released after the end of the main series.
 We have seen it countless times already.
 Highschool of the Dead, Kore Wa Zombie Desu Ka, Deadman Wonderland, Nazo no Kanojo X and a few other OVAs that are completely bullshit and fucking useless to the story.
 On top of that, Episode 12 of Jashin-chan Dropkick is a fucking beach episode.

 The most peculiar thing about it is, unlike the series I already used for comparison, this one is surprisingly good.
-It's probably better than any episode of the main anime.
-You know, in opposition to the first eleven episodes with fucking nothing and
+It's probably better than any episode of the main anime by itself.
+You know, in opposition to the first eleven episodes with fucking

 Heck, the thing is: we get some conflict here.
 And it's more than we already saw before in this anime.
 It's surprisingly nice to watch.
 You obviously won't like it if you already don't like the main series, but it's worth a try if you find it at least entertaining.

 I don't even need to tell you what Jashin-chan Dropkick is, because if you are reading this review then you probably have already seen Jashin-chan Dropkick.
 However, is watching the OVA worth your time?

 The OVA take place right were Jashin-chan Dropkick ended.
 Yurine won a trip to a tropical island, so you know what that means?
 BEACH EPISODE!
 It's fanservice all the way and the anime in typical Jashin-chan style shows everyone, but then I mean everyone in swimsuits.
 It is shameless and really for an OVA I won't mind it at all.

 What is surprising are the fight scenes in the end.
 It looked

 like Nomad had some money left and thought ''Ah fuck it let's make some fight scenes''.
 It ended up looking pretty good and really showed that Nomad is capable of making great fight scenes.